Living Laboratory

 DONATE VIA PAYPAL

-The work will directly benefit poor, land-holding indigenous people and align with the UN’s recently launched Sustainable Development Goals (SDGs).
+The work will directly benefit poor, land-holding indigenous people and align with the UN’s Sustainable Development Goals (SDGs).
 The project, when fully implemented, will require cooperation, collaboration, and capital from foundations, government agencies, development funds, investors, corporations, and individuals.

 The potential for the groundbreaking new initiative was created in 1997 when the Philippine government declared IPRA Law – The Indigenous People’s Rights Act, which allows the Indigenous People of the Philippines to govern their own people, to own their land, and to manage the natural resources on their land.
 As a result of this law, title to up to 10M acres in one of the world’s richest undeveloped regions has been legally transferred in large blocks back to 21 tribes.